Configuring Service Chaining with Security Groups

 • Forward

-• Bypasss
+• Bypass

 Forward indicates that upon failure of the service in the current sequence, traffic should use the regular routing.
-This fail-action mechanism is only supported when a single service function is available in the chain.
+This fail-action mechanism is only supported when a single service function is defined in the chain.

 Load-Balancing Methods for Service Functions

-Beginning with Cisco NX-OS 10.5(1)F, ePBR with micro-segmentation supports load-balancing traffic between service endpoints that are part of the same service function.
+Beginning with Cisco NX-OS 10.5(1)F, ePBR with GPO supports load-balancing traffic between service endpoints that are part of the same service function.
 Load-balance method may be configured for a service-chain if the same load-balance mechanism is desired for every service function in the chain.
 If one or more service functions or sequences inside the chain require a different load-balancing mechanism, this may be configured for the specific sequence inside the chain.
 Traffic may be load-balanced using source IP parameters, destination-IP parameters or source IP, destination IP along with the protocol indications available in the IP headers. ePBR with micro-segmentation ensures traffic is symmetrically load-balanced to the same service device in both directions.

 Weighted Load-balancing